sugarlabs/musicblocks/documentation/README.md

 The *Start* block, found on the *Action* palette, is tied to the *Run* button.
 Anything inside of the clamp of the *Start* button will be run when the button is pressed.
+[RUN LIVE](https://musicblocks.sugarlabs.org/index.html?id=1732004679481517&run=True)

 ![The Start block](./multiple_start_blocks.svg "Start Block")